cmhollins2022/General-Programming-Practice/README.md

-# General-Programming-Practic
+# General-Programming-Practice
 A place to document practice general programming problems.